 As discussed above, all of the Group's investments are in the UK and therefore the Group is exposed to macroeconomic changes in the UK economy.
-Furthermore, the Group derives its rental income from around 400 occupiers with the single largest occupier accounting for only 5.0% of the Group's annual contracted rental income.
+Furthermore, the Group derives its rental income from around 400 occupiers, although the largest occupier accounts for only 4.8% of the Group's annual contracted rental income.